 Dr. Elsey's Ultra

-Dr. Elsey's Ultra premium cat litter is a cat litter that I’ve reviewed previously.
-It’s a good overall clumping litter that can be used in regular litter boxes as well as mechanical ones.
-It uses a mix of medium and large granules which clump together quickly and form a solid bond, so they shouldn’t break apart when you’re scooping.
-It also helps to stop any urine making it to the base of the litter box, which is good for controlling odor.
+Dr. Elsey’s Ultra premium cat litter is a cat litter that I’ve reviewed previously.
+It’s an excellent overall clumping litter that can be used in regular litter boxes as well as mechanical ones.
+It uses a mix of medium and large granules, which clump together quickly and form a solid bond, so they shouldn’t break apart when you’re scooping.
+It also helps to stop any urine from making it to the base of the litter box, which helps control odor.

 Types of Kitty Litter

-There are a few different types of kitty litter, so let’s do a quick overview of the various options available.
-These aren’t mutually exclusive types – a kitty litter might be clumping and unscented, for example.
+There are a few different types of kitty litter, so let’s quickly overview the various options available.
+These aren’t mutually exclusive types – kitty litter might be clumping and unscented.

-Non-clumping kitty litter – rather than clumping together, this absorbs liquid, so in theory it captures urine and also dries out poop.
-You can scoop the dried poop but for urine you’ll need to change the whole tray at once.
+Non-clumping kitty litter – rather than clumping together, this absorbs liquid, so in theory, it captures urine and dries out poop.
+You can scoop the dried poop, but you’ll need to change the whole tray for urine.

-Scented kitty litter – litter that has an artificial scent added to it to cover up any odors, or that uses natural materials for a natural scent such as pine.
+Scented kitty litter – litter with an artificial scent added to it to cover up any odors or using natural materials for a natural scent, such as pine.
 I cannot recommend artificially scented litter – I’ll explain more below.

 Unscented kitty litter – litter that has no scented additives.

 Lightweight litter – litter that mixes clay with other, lighter materials.
-These often don’t reveal their full ingredients, calling them a ‘proprietary’ blend, so be wary of these.
+These often don’t reveal their whole ingredients; be wary of these, calling them a ‘proprietary’ blend.

-Dust-free litter – litter made using a blend that is designed to prevent dust, which can sometimes be an issue with regular clay litter.
-Can help to stop your cat kicking up bacteria when they use the litter box.
+Dust-free litter- is made using a blend designed to prevent dust, which can sometimes be an issue with regular clay litter.
+It can help to stop your cat from kicking up bacteria when they use the litter box.

 Flushable litter – litter that can be safely flushed down the toilet once used (clumps, not whole trays at once).
 A downside is usually that the clumps aren’t hard forming since they’re designed to break down to avoid clogging pipes – they may break apart while you scoop.